 DANIEL DEBONO – EU AFFAIRS MANAGER & HEAD OF BRUSSELS OPERATIONS – MBB

 Daniel Debono is the EU Affairs Manager and Head of Brussels Operations of the Malta Business Bureau (MBB).
-The MBB is the EU-advisory business organisation of The Malta Chamber and the Malta Hotels and Restaurants Association.
+The MBB is the EU advisory organisation of The Malta Chamber, and The Malta Hotels and Restaurants Associations.
 It is also a partner of the Enterprise Europe Network.

-This article was first published in The Malta Independent on Sunday on 8th October 2023.
+This article was first featured on The Malta Business Weekly on 7th March 2023.